Prajwalad101/portfolio-management/README.md

 Below is the step by step guide explaining how you can run the application into your local system.

-2. Clone the repo
+1. Clone the repo
    ```
    https://github.com/Prajwalad101/portfolio-management.git
    ```
-3. Install dependencies
+2. Install dependencies.
    The project folder contains a client and a server folder.
 To install the required dependencies, run the following command on both folders

    ```